 where $ T_{c,0} = \frac{2\pi}{m_M} \big[\frac{n_{M,0}}{\zeta(3/2)}\big]^{2/3} $ is the standard expression for the BEC transition temperature of a clean system, with $n_{M,0} = n/2$.
 To obtain the leading-order disorder correction, $T_c$ on the right-hand side can be replaced by $T_{c,0}$.
 Thus, in sharp contrast to the slight enhancement of $T_c$ in the BCS limit, disorder leads to a pronounced suppression of $T_c$ in the BEC regime.
 This result is in excellent agreement with previous analyses of non-interacting point bosons at the lowest order in the disorder potential~\cite{lopatin02}, as well as with those for tightly-bound fermion pairs~\cite{han11, palestini13}.

-In the BCS-BEC crossover problem, one must solve the saddle-point condition in Eq.~(\ref{eqn:tc}) together with the number equation in Eq.~(\ref{eqn:neff}) self-consistently to determine $T_c$ and $\mu$ as functions of $U$.
-Even in the clean case, this procedure is already nontrivial in the crossover regime~\cite{sademelo93}; the inclusion of disorder makes it substantially more involved due to the complicated forms of the corrections in Eqs.~(\ref{eqn:OBd1a}) -~(\ref{eqn:OBd2}).
-In Ref.~\cite{palestini13}, a thorough numerical analysis of the effects of resulting leading-order self-energy diagrams was performed under various approximations across the BCS-BEC crossover region, along with analytic estimates in the extreme BCS and BEC limits.
-In Ref.~\cite{palestini13}, it was also shown that including disorder effects at the level of Eqs.~(\ref{eqn:nBCS}) and~(\ref{eqn:nBEC}) is sufficient for a qualitative understanding of the problem in the intermediate regime~\cite{han11}, although quantitative results depend sensitively on the specific procedure used to handle the cutoff-related issues~\cite{palestini13}.
+In the BCS-BEC crossover problem, one must solve the saddle-point condition in Eq.~(\ref{eqn:tc}) together with the number equation in Eq.~(\ref{eqn:neff}) self-consistently in order to determine $T_c$ and $\mu$ as functions of $U$.
+Even in the clean case, this procedure is already nontrivial in the crossover regime~\cite{sademelo93}; the inclusion of disorder renders the problem substantially more involved due to the complicated structure of the corrections appearing in Eqs.~(\ref{eqn:OBd1a})-(\ref{eqn:OBd2}).
+In Ref.~\cite{palestini13}, a comprehensive numerical analysis of the resulting leading-order self-energy diagrams was carried out across the BCS-BEC crossover under various approximations, together with analytic estimates in the extreme BCS and BEC limits.
+It was further shown that incorporating disorder effects at the level of Eqs.~(\ref{eqn:nBCS}) and~(\ref{eqn:nBEC}) provides a qualitatively reliable description in the intermediate regime~\cite{han11}, although quantitative predictions depend sensitively on the specific procedure used to treat cutoff-related issues~\cite{palestini13}.